oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-evenactions-38.gif)

-Then you should assign a value in the return payload (as a best practice you should return a value after an action chain workflow, but it's optional, for academical reason you'll put a value in the payload property).
+Then you should assign a value in the return payload (as a best practice you should return a value after an action chain workflow, but it's optional, for academical reasons you'll put a value in the payload property).

 Click in the **Assign** link of the *Payload* proerty.